-To understand how online instruction affects students' learning experiences, we use endline survey questions that ask students to evaluate different course aspects.
-Our results show that women exposed to more online lectures report (1) lower satisfaction with the course and its lectures, (2) increased difficulties in making peer-to-peer contact, and (3) the professor being less engaging and responsive.
+To understand how online instruction affects students' learning experiences, we use an endline survey to ask students to evaluate different course aspects.
+Our results show that women exposed to more online lectures report: (1) lower satisfaction with the course and its lectures, (2) increased difficulties in making peer-to-peer contact, and (3) the professor being less engaging and responsive.
 Men, in contrast, appear either unaffected or, for some course aspects, even more satisfied when assigned to more online lectures.
 These results suggest that online instruction disproportionally harms women's performance because it prevents them from effectively engaging with instructors and peers.

-In the final part of our paper, we conduct a meta-analysis of the literature that examines the impact of online instruction in higher education.
-The aim of this meta-analysis is to situate our estimates into the broader literature and to explore why previous work has overlooked gender differences in the response to online learning.
-Our results show that there is a broad consensus on the overall negative impact of online instruction with an average effect of -0.20 SD (p-value = 0.0006).
+In the final part of our paper, we conduct a meta-analysis of the literature that examines the impact of online instruction in higher education.4 The aim of this meta-analysis is to situate our estimates into the broader literature and to explore why previous work has overlooked gender differences in the response to online learning.
+Our results show that there is a broad consensus on the overall negative impact of online instruction, with an average effect of -0.20 SD (p-value = 0.0006).
 However, our main finding-that women experience disproportionately negative impacts from online education-has not been documented before.
 The most plausible reason why this finding has remained undocumented is statistical power.
-With a median sample size of 491 observations, most prior studies simply lack the power to conclusively test gender differences.
+With a median sample size of 491 observations, most prior studies simply lack the power to conclusively detect gender differences.

 Our study makes two main contributions to the literature.
 (1) We provide the first experimental evidence that online instruction disproportionately harms women.
 (2) We deliver comprehensive results on how online instruction affects short- and longer-term educational attainment, attendance behaviors, and student engagement.
 While previous studies have looked at the contemporaneous effects of online education, we provide novel evidence on longer-term effects and mechanisms.
 Our results provide a warning for educators and policymakers.
-While online education offers greater accessibility, flexibility, and cost-saving potentials in times of shrinking university budgets, it appears to do so at the expense of reducing women's performance, engagement, satisfaction, and ultimately degree completion rates.
+While online education offers greater accessibility, flexibility, and cost-saving potential in times of shrinking university budgets, it appears to do so at the expense of reducing women's performance, engagement, satisfaction, and ultimately, degree completion rates.
+Our paper also provides the first meta-analysis on the impact of online instruction on student performance.